alialib/alia/docs/in-depth/signals.rst

 In alia, signals are values that vary over time.
 In other words, alia signals are like those from signal processing (and *not* like IPC signals, which are equivalent to events in alia).

-..todo:: Add some example code and point out the signals.
+.. todo:: Add some example code and point out the signals.

 If you think of an alia application as defining a dataflow graph where the inputs are application state and the outputs go into a back end (e.g., are displayed on the screen), then the edges of this graph (where the values live) are all signals.